dokklib/dokklib/docs/serverless-stack.md

 ## What Is Not Serverless

 This brings us to the question of how to differentiate between cloud services that are truly serverless or just branded serverless.
-Broadly speaking, a service is not serverless if handling resource exhaustion failures beyond hitting account limits are the user's responsibility.
-Warning signs are if the service has time-based instead of utilization-based billing, or if you need to do capacity planning, or come up with a scaling strategy before provisioning a service.
+Broadly speaking, a service is not serverless if handling resource exhaustion type failures beyond hitting account limits is the user's responsibility.
+Here are some warning signs:

+- The service has time-based instead of utilization-based billing.
+- You need to do capacity planning, or come up with a scaling strategy before provisioning the service.
 (Capacity planning in serverless is cost optimization.)
-Another telltale sign is if the service exposes detailed system metrics like CPU load and RAM/disk space consumption.
-Truly serverless products will abstract these low level metrics away and expose high level metrics like number of requests and aggregate data throughput, or use a single system metric like memory as a proxy for all other metrics.
+- The service exposes detailed system metrics like CPU load and RAM/disk space consumption.
+Truly serverless products abstract these low level metrics away and expose high level metrics like number of requests and aggregate data throughput, or use a single system metric like memory as a proxy for all other metrics.

-This means that most managed relational database services are not good choices for a serverless stack, because they are either vastly overprovisioned, or require careful capacity planning, which in turn prompts 24/7 monitoring to ensure high-availability, thus negating the core value propositions of the serverless stack.
+For example, most managed relational database services are not good choices for a serverless stack, because they either need to be vastly overprovisioned to avoid operational concerns, or require careful capacity planning, which in turn prompts 24/7 monitoring to ensure high-availability, thus negating the core value propositions of the serverless stack.

+!!! note
+    On AWS, the best database choice for most serverless applications is DynamoDB.
+Read [here](/guides/aws/dynamodb/) why.

 ## Lock-In

 Vendor lock-in is a common problem for consumers of cloud services and this issue is only accentuated by the serverless stack.
 Since there is no way to avoid lock-in, my advice is to

 1. Pick your serverless providers with care.
-(Read my reviews [here](providers/index.md).)
+(Read my reviews [here.](/providers/))
 2. Once you pick a provider, embrace the lock-in, and don't slow yourself down with half-measures that give you an illusion of portability.

 ## When to Use Serverless?